UMass FAQ For Freshmen & Transfers

 What are some other things I should do before coming?

-Making friends with your peers would be useful (via Discord, Instagram, etc…).
-Everyone’s in the same boat as you and it would be nice to have someone to keep in touch with during the process.
-Deposit some money into your UDebit account.
-Don’t put too much, you really only need to put $20+ in at a time.
+• Making friends with your peers would be useful (via Discord, Instagram, etc…).
+Everyone's in the same boat as you and it would be nice to have someone to keep in touch with during the process.

 Your UMass email Make sure to check it a lot.

-r/umass The UMass Amherst subreddit -- there are a lot of people who ask a lot of questions there, so you can search a lot of things.
+r/umass The UMass Amherst subreddit.
+There are a lot of people who ask a lot of questions there, so you can search a lot of things.

 UMass Amherst Instagram UMass Amherst Instagram